 On the other side of the world, China is also experiencing drought.
 The Yangtze river (the world’s third largest river) is at record low levels, causing entire sections to dry up.
 According to the Guardian: “The loss of water flow to China’s extensive hydropower system has sparked a “grave situation” in Sichuan, which gets more than 80% of its energy from hydropower. “ and “Toyota, Foxconn and Tesla are among companies reported to have temporarily suspended operations at some plants over the last fortnight.”

 Perhaps a play on electricity or specific food futures or a company with operations in Sichuan, Hebei, Hunan, Jiangxi, Anhui or Chongqing.
-A play could also play out with BASF and ThyssenKrupp, both German companies that rely heavily on the Rhine river and are already affected by rising natural gas prices.
+A position could also play out with BASF and ThyssenKrupp, both German companies that rely heavily on the Rhine river and are already affected by rising natural gas prices.
 See if there is a public water company in the UK that will benefit from rationing or a salt production company within France.